 The FeTu™ Roticulating™ system is a new and entirely novel energy architecture targeting mass cross-sector decarbonisation.
-This ‘Positive Displacement Low-Velocity Turbine’ (PDLVT) combines the best attributes of, radial, axial and reciprocating technologies into a single high-efficiency solution.
+This ‘Positive Displacement Low-Velocity Turbine’ (PDLVT) combines the finest characteristics of radial, axial and reciprocal techniques into a single high-efficiency solution.

 Translating energy seamlessly and continuously between rotational and volumetric sources, FeTu has applications in power generation, pumping, compressing, expanding and thermal propulsion.
-Akin to a human heart, the unique twin-entry / twin-exit design allows differential activities, pressures or flows within the same unit and provisions a closed-loop Green Energy harvesting platform with a high degree of thermal reversibility; perceived by many as the key to unlocking large-scale sustainable energy from solar and geothermal heat sources.
-Exciting open-loop potential also offers efficient and clean portable power generation to overcome range anxiety and ‘on the fly’ recharging of electric vehicles and mobile transport systems.
+Akin to a human heart, the unique twin-suction + twin-discharge design allows duplicate or differential activities.
+Pressure or flow is managed within the same unit, which also provisions a closed-loop Green Energy harvesting platform with a high degree of thermal reversibility; an idealised principle perceived by many as the key to unlocking large-scale sustainable energy from solar and geothermal heat sources.
+Open-loop capability also offers efficient and clean portable power generation to overcome range anxiety and ‘on the fly’ recharging of electric vehicles and mobile transport systems.

 Roticulation can outperform technically complex machines which utilise many hundreds of parts (a car engine being a good example), yet itself has only two moving parts, consisting of:

-- A drive shaft - which delivers or extracts rotational power from the rotating internals.
+- A drive shaft - which delivers or extracts shaft power from the rotating internals.

-The design describes four discreet positive displacement chambers (akin to reciprocating engine), two in each half of the machine, which are each dual-acting, enacting the complete cycling of the four chambers in one 360° revolution.
-Ports in the outer casing allow for controlled entry/exit of fluid media and the rotors proximity at the appropriate phase negates the need for valving.
-The seamless presence of the subsequent chamber enables the device to operate in a continuous fluid manner (akin to a turbine).
+The design describes four discreet positive displacement chambers arranged in two double-acting pairs, enacting the complete cycling of the four chambers in one 360° revolution.
+Ports in the outer casing allow for controlled entry/exit of fluid media, the rotors proximity at the appropriate phase negates the need for valving.
+The seamless presenting of the subsequent chamber enables the device to operate in a continuous fluid manner (akin to a turbine) and high built in volumetric ratio providing an exceptional degree of efficiency.
 Its chamber walls do not make contact and offer no potential for wear or inefficient friction.